 If you are new to firewalls like I was when I decided to build my own router/firewall, it can take some time to fully understand and feel comfortable implementing firewall rules.
 Before attempting to build my own router, I tried to do my research so I would know what I was getting myself into.
 In particular, I read several posts and watched some videos on how to create firewall rules since that is one of the biggest reasons I was taking on such a project – to implement greater security in my home network.

 The process of creating firewall rules seemed simple enough until I sat down to write my own rules.
 Starting with a blank slate can be challenging when you are newbie trying to get your feet wet, but over time I developed a decent set of rules that restricts much of the network traffic within my home network without sacrificing usability.
-You will know that you have done a great job when your wife rarely (or ideally never) complains about connectivity issues while using devices on your home network.
+You will know that you have done a great job when your family rarely mentions having connectivity issues while using devices on your home network.

 One of the first things you should do when you have decided to take the plunge is to spend some time to think about what you want to achieve by building your own router/firewall.
 For myself, I knew that I wanted to separate my home network into several logical networks (via VLANs).
 A few questions I had to ask myself: What services do I want to block or allow within my network and outside my network?
 Which VLAN should I put each device into?
 How do I restrict as much network traffic as possible without making it difficult to use my network?